Rule 9. Proceedings for persons arrested without a warrant on suspicion of a crime.

 (c) Time for review.

-(c)(1) Unless the time is extended at 24 hours after booking, if no probable cause determination and order setting bail have been received by the custodial authority, the defendant must be released on the arrested charges on recognizance.
+(c)(1) Unless the time is extended at 24 hours after booking, if no probable cause determination and pretrial status order have been received by the custodial authority, the defendant must be released on the arrested charges on recognizance.

 (c)(2) During the 24 hours after arrest, for good cause shown an arresting officer, custodial authority, or prosecutor with authority over the most serious offense for which defendant was arrested may request an additional 24 hours to hold a defendant and prepare the probable cause statement or request for release conditions.